EU plans 11-nation financial trading tax from 2014

 Banks are already looking at ways to avoid the tax.

-The safeguards may prove controversial for Britain, Europe's biggest financial trading centre, but it will not be able to stop the plan and will have no vote to amend it.
+The safeguards may prove controversial for Britain, Europe's biggest financial trading center, but it will not be able to stop the plan and will have no vote to amend it.

 The UK has already introduced a balance sheet levy on banks.